RealSign62/RealSign-Dataset/README.md

     labels = tf.keras.utils.to_categorical(labels)
     return(images, labels, outputs)
 ```

 To call the function, use the following command:

 ```python
 images, labels, number_of_outputs = load_images(directory)   # file path containing training image data folder
 ```

-This returns numpy arrays containing preprocessed images, labels as well as the number of images.
+This returns numpy arrays containing preprocessed images, labels as well as the number of images which can be used to train any neural network or deep learning architectures.

 ## BibTeX